Women in Science

 at the time of the interview - January 2015

 Blanca is a Professor of Computational Medicine, Wellcome Trust Senior Fellow and research academic, in the Department of Computer Science.
-She is married with three children.
-Background/nationality: White Spanish
+She has three children.

 at the time of the interview -January 2015